LibreCAD/docs/guides/drawingsetup.rst

 Layers are usually created to hold objects with common attributes.
 Creating a layer is simple:.

-    From the menu select Layer -> Add Layer
+    - Click the "''Add a layer'' icon |icon13| - Add a new layer. *"
-    Specify a Layer Name
+    - Specify a *Layer Name*
-    Optionally specify the Color, Width and Line Type Click Ok
+    - Optionally specify the Color, Width and Line Type
+	- Click Ok

 Changing an Entity's Layer